Skip to content

 Backgammon tip: where to leave blots

-Last updated on July 15, 2023
+Last updated on April 29, 2024

 This Deluxe Backgammon post is another in our series for beginners and newcomers.
 A blot is a checker that sits alone on a point, which leaves it vulnerable to being hit and sent back to the bar.
 Then the checker needs to be re-entered and brought all the way around the board from the start.
 It is a considerable disadvantage to be hit as this will push a player further back in the race.

-As a beginner, one of the first things you learn about backgammon was the importance of not leaving blots.
+As a beginner, one of the first things you learn about backgammon is the importance of not leaving blots.
 After learning this, some beginners adopt a backgammon strategy of not leaving any blots at all.
 However, if this strategy is applied, it creates a game that tends to become very static and stale.
 This can leave a player in a position where they have many checkers stacked across a small number of points.
 This creates a situation whereby there are very few good moves available.
 In this backgammon post, we will discuss where and when to leave blots.

 Backgammon blots.
 Link to Microsoft backgammon.